 Therefore the best thing you can do to ensure you don’t get ripped off is to do your research!
 Even if you are busy, have a look online first and give the agency an idea of how much you want to pay or the price that you’ve seen online because as with the above example, this is where they are trained to read someone and trained to play off what you say in order to get the biggest amount of commission on top of the flight price as possible.

-If you’re booking a simple one way or return flight then i would say to book it yourself.
+If you’re booking a simple one way or return flight then I would say to book it yourself and recommend using Skyscanner.
 If you are price and budget conscious then it’s likely that a flight with Malaysian Air, Thai Air, Air India, Ryanair plus many more will come up cheaper and trust me that the agency will not be able to get this flight any cheaper than you can on their airlines direct website, or on an online agency like e-dreams.

 That said, if you’re happy for someone to do the work for you then do of course use an agency, just ensure you take a quick look online first to check prices so you are informed if you’re getting charged the right price.